 Oregon Community Grant Program

-The Oregon Community Grant Program awards funding to small and medium-sized nonprofits that are working to better the lives of people in Oregon.
-Funds are considered for the provision of services and, when it serves to better the community, capital projects.
+The Oregon Community Grant Program awards funding to small and medium-sized nonprofits that are working to address the most pressing challenges in Oregon.

 Nonprofit, 501(c)(3) organizations in Oregon are eligible to apply.

 Past grants have ranged from $5,000-$40,000, with the average award being $20,000.

 About 350 grants are awarded each year.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.